 On the other hand, if a happening like a flood destroys people, is it due to their deeds and their punishment in the world?
-No. The above saying of Imam Ali (as) says that as this world is for deeds and not for reckoning, the next world is for reckoning and not deeds.
+No. The above saying of Ali says that as this world is for deeds and not for reckoning, the next world is for reckoning and not deeds.
 That is the reason why repentance must take place before death to be valid, that is, it must take place where there is still time and opportunity for it.

-God says in the Quran, He promises them and fills them with fancies but there is nothing satan promises then? except delusion.
-(4: 120) A man came to Hadrat Imam Ali (as) to repent and when the Imam realized that the man was ignorant of the importance of repentance, he said to him, "Do you know the meaning of repentance?
+God says in the Qur'an, "He promises them and fills them with fancies but there is nothing Satan promises them except delusion."
+(4. 120)

+A man came to Hazrat Ali to repent and when the Imam realised that the man was ignorant of the importance of repentance, he said to him, "Do you know the meaning of repentance?
 It has an exalted position.
 It has six conditions for its acceptance and the last two are the conditions of its completion."
 What are those six points?
 The first one is regretting what has passed.
 It means looking at the dark deed and being so sorry and ashamed of it that it makes your heart burn.
-The Quran says,

-Oh believers, wine and arrow-shuffling, idols and divining arrows are an abomination, some of satan's work, so avoid it; haply you will prosper.
-(5:90)
+The Qur'an says, "Oh believers, wine and arrow-shuffling, idols and divining arrows are an abornination, some of Satan 's work, so a void it; haply you will prosper." "(5.90)

 Everyone knows how despicable dead flesh is and there is nothing more fitting than comparing backbiting with it.
-Calumny is in the same category of sins.
-Some people in accusing others begin their words by the phrase, "It is said," and suppose that in this way they acquit themselves of the sin of calumny and later on they disclaim their remark and say that they have quoted others' words.
-This too is a sin and the Quran has forbidden it in the following verse.
+Calumny is in the same category of sins, Some people in accusing others begin their words by the phrase, "It is said," and suppose that in this way they acquit themselves of the sin of calumny and later on they disclaim their remark and say that they have quoted others' words.
+This too is a sin and the Qur'an has forbidden it in the following verse.

-Those who love that indecency should be spread abroad concerning those who believe there awaits them a painful chastisement.
-(24:19)
+"Those who love that indecency should be spread abroad concerning those who believe there awaits them a painful chastisement."
+(24:10)